CordlessCoder/avon/tutorial/TUTORIAL.md

 ## Error handling and debugging

-- Runtime errors produce `EvalError` with message, and `pretty` printing attempts to show the source line and a caret indicating the approximate location.
-If you see an error, look at the program line printed and surrounding source for the likely cause.
+- Runtime errors produce `EvalError` with a concise message that names the failing function/operator; they do not include source line or caret information, so rely on `trace`, `debug`, or assertions to surface the relevant context.
-- Lexing / parsing errors will also include best-effort line numbers.
+- Lexing / parsing errors remain minimal as well and do not report line numbers—fix the syntax by examining the surrounding code manually or with editor assistance.
 - If deployment panics during file materialization, `avon` catches the panic and reports `Deployment panicked` rather than aborting your entire process.
 This protects you from half-written states.
 Use `--force` and test locally.

 ---